 - You are forgiven if you're confused by all these 'centers'. - So let's review: - Beam Tracking (Pointing) Center: Where the antennas are pointing to.
-(Or, for phased arrays, the phased array center position). - 2.
+Normally follows the source over time.
+(But doesn't have to ...) - 2.
 Delay Tracking Center: The location for which the delays are being set for maximum wide-band coherence. - 3.
-Phase Tracking Center: The location for which the system phase has been adjusted in order to track the coherence pattern. - Note: Generally, we make all three the same but in general, the phase and delay centers are separable.
+Phase Tracking Center: The location for which the system phase has been adjusted in order to track the coherence (fringe) pattern position. - Note: Generally, we make all three the same but in general, the phase and delay centers are separable.